torresjrjr/tabulae.vim/README.md

-`.tae` files are now read into an intermediate _eval_ buffer, where cells with metadata containing the equation/formula attribute are evaluated (recursively if dependant on other un-evaluated cells.
+`.tae` files are now read into an intermediate _eval_ buffer, where cells with metadata containing the equation/formula attribute are evaluated (recursively if dependant on other un-evaluated cells).

 Then, further proccesing is given to a _view_ buffer, which will correspond to an individual spreadsheet (meaning multiple _view_ buffers are possible).
 Functions